ShivAnsh911/ProjectDemocracy_201B254/README.md

 I am the one who is the noone.

-//Bhutan too is not a democracy
+Bhutan too is not a democracy